IT Sorted

 “This film isn’t designed to sow fear.
 It’s about hope.
 It’s about knowledge as power.
 The opportunity for grown-up conversations.
 So our political leaders can no longer pretend it’s business as usual, bow to industry lobbyists and kick the can on decisions that affect our very survival through this decade and beyond.” – Sarah Daly

-Help us spread the word
+Help the campaign

 The NATIONAL Emergency Briefing